pirminpfammatter/website/content/english/event/diversity-in-intergenerational-relations/index.md

   Swiss second-generation immigrants.
 A strong positive association of SIP with support given to parents was found.
 SIP explains specific aspects of intergenerational family dynamics in immigrant families.
-location: Summer School Austrian Society for Psychology, OeGP
+location: Zurich University of Applied Sciences, Winterthur, Switzerland

-date: "2021-07-08"
+date: "2021-09-09"
 #date_end: "2030-06-01T15:00:00Z"
 all_day: TRUE